In recent years, we've been hearing terms like AR and VR more and more often.

 What is AR (Augmented Reality)?

-AR is a technology that overlays and displays digital content in the real world.
+AR is a technology that overlays digital content onto the real world.

-Through mobile devices and AR glasses, users can add various information such as 2D and 3D objects, audio, video and video to the real world, allowing users to experience expanding reality.
+By adding various information such as 2D and 3D objects, audio, video, and images to the real world through mobile devices or AR glasses, users can experience an augmented reality.

-If you would like to learn more about AR, please also read this related article.
+If you want to know more about AR, check out these related articles:

 What is VR (Virtual Reality)?

-VR is a technology that allows you to enter a virtual space created by a computer.
-Users can experience "virtual reality" that makes a virtual space feel like the real world.
+VR is a technology that allows users to enter a virtual space created by a computer.
+Users can experience "virtual reality," which makes the virtual space feel like the real world.
+It

-It is common to wear a dedicated head-mounted display, allowing you to experience an immersive experience that gives you a 360-degree view of the virtual world.
+is common to wear a dedicated head-mounted display, which allows users to enjoy an immersive experience with a 360-degree view of the virtual world.

 What is MR (Mixed Reality)?

-MR is a technology in which the real world and virtual objects interact in real time.
+MR is a technology that allows the real world and virtual objects to interact in real time.

-AR is a technology that adds digital content to the real world, but MR provides a large amount of information about content, allowing you to experience even more immersive and realistic content.
-It is also possible to touch and move digital objects placed in real space.
-For example, you can peck or push characters or objects that appear in front of you with your own hands.
+While AR is a technology that adds digital content to the real world, MR has a larger amount of content information, making it feel more immersive and realistic.
+It also makes it possible to touch and move digital objects placed in real space.
+For example, you can poke or push characters or objects that appear in front of you with your hands.

 What is XR (Cross Reality/Extended Reality)?